annegautham/annegautham.github.io/portfolio/ecc.md

 ![](/assets/images/portfolio/nistcurves.png)
 ![](/assets/images/portfolio/nistpoints.png)
 <div class="caption">Some NIST curves that I've programmed into the algorithm.
 They are a set of curves from the FIPS 186-3 standard that are recommended for US federal government use.
-They were chosen by repeatedly selecting a random seed, and then checking the resulting curve against known attacks
+They were chosen by repeatedly selecting a random seed, and then checking the resulting curve against known attacks.
 </div>